GLOBAL MARKETS-Dollar turns defence into attack ahead of Fed minutes

 corroborated to a degree by CPI data yesterday."

-bonds boosted ahead of a meeting later that could pave the way
+bonds boosted ahead of a meeting that could pave the way for a

 Interim prime minister Mariano Rajoy is to hold a meeting of